django/django/docs/asgi.rst

 wait until it empties out again, while a HTTP interface server trying to send in a request would drop the request and return a 503 error.

+Process-local channels must apply their capacity on the non-local part (that is, up to and including the ``!`` character), and so capacity is shared among all of the "virtual" channels inside it.

 Sending to a group never raises ChannelFull; instead, it must silently drop the message if it is over capacity, as per ASGI's at-most-once delivery policy.